openpeeps/tim/README.md

 This allows you to seamlessly integrate Tim compilation within your existing workflow, empowering you to leverage Tim's capabilities directly within your codebase.<br>
 #### Other features
-- Available for Nim development via Nimble `npm install tim`
+- Available for Nim development via Nimble `nimble install tim`
 - Available for JavaScript backend via NPM `npm install timl`
 - Built-in AST Interpreter & JIT Rendering